jkubath/TouchscreenInterface/spikes/README.md

 for the Screen Manager project.
 Examples: how to embed a browser or how to control the size of a running application.

+## Browser Features
+How to limit what features are available in your web browser

 ## Control Apps
 Allows you to specify where windows are located and what you are allowed to do with them.